 Contributions to an IRA can be tagged for the current year or the previous year (if done before April 15 in the following year).
 Conversions are always tracked to the calendar year in which it actually happened.
 You report on the tax return your non-deductible contribution to a traditional IRA *for* that year and your converting to Roth *in* that year.
 If you contribute for the previous year and then convert, you will have to report in two separate years.
 It’s much simpler if you contribute for the current year and then convert.
 See Make Backdoor Roth Easy On Your Tax Return.

 Here’s an filled-out example of Form 8606 produced by TaxACT software.
-I’m assuming by the time you contributed, you had $50 worth of earnings.
+I’m assuming by the time you converted, you had $50 worth of earnings.